VendelinSlezak/BleskOS/README.md

 - Support for devices that have more than one interface (e.g. receiver from wireless mouse/keyboard)
 - Fixed update of file name after saving file

-**Update 8**
-- Driver for USB hubs on UHCI and OHCI controllers
-- Significant speed-up of bulk transfers on UHCI controllers

-**Update 7**
-- Fixed few bugs in Text editor and text areas
-- Improvements of USB drivers in order to make it possible to create driver for USB hubs

-**Update 6**
-- Find/Find and replace/Go to line functions added to Text editor - from user perspective is now Text editor comparable to classic text editors such as Notepad

 ## How to try BleskOS

 You can download image of last version here on github.
 Then you have two options:

 1. Run BleskOS on emulator - some of well-known are Virtualbox, QEMU, Bochs and so on.
 If you downloaded image .img, you should to connect it to emulator as floppy or hard disk, if you downloaded image .iso, you should connect it as optical disk.
 2. Run BleskOS on real computer - If you want to run BleskOS on your computer, you will need to create bootable medium.
 You can either burn .iso image on optical disk, or write .img image on USB flash.
 Do not just copy file!
 You need to write image right from start of USB flash.
-In linux, you can use program dd for this: `sudo dd if=bleskos_(actual version)_.img of=pathToYourUSB` For example if you have USB on /dev/sdg then you can write for example `sudo dd if=bleskos_2023_update_1.img of=/dev/sdg` Then insert optical disk/USB flash to your computer and boot it from your bootable medium.
+In linux, you can use program dd for this: `sudo dd if=bleskos_(actual version).img of=pathToYourUSB` For example if you have USB on /dev/sdg then you can write for example `sudo dd if=bleskos_2023u11.img of=/dev/sdg` Then insert optical disk/USB flash to your computer and boot it from your bootable medium.
 If you do not see your bootable medium, make sure that you are booting in legacy mode, because BleskOS do not support UEFI.

 ## How to use BleskOS